sikakusosi/Q.Q.R.I.viewer/README.md

 # Q.Q.R.I.viewer
 Q.Q.R.I.viewer is an open source image viewing and image analysis program implemented using Python 3 (PyQt5).
 We created it because we wanted an image viewer with quick response, direct data transfer from Python, and image analysis capability.
-("Q.Q.R.I.viewer" is an abbreviation for pyQt-based Quick Response Image viewer)
+("Q.Q.R.I.viewer" is an abbreviation for pyQt-based Quick Response Image viewer.Pronounce it "kukuri viewer".)

 ## Functions of Q.Q.R.I.viewer
 ### Multiple image loading methods for multiple image formats.